Exeter/check-exeter-login/README.md

 ```
 It will print "Successful login" or "Unsuccessful login" depending on whether the credentials are valid (if no error occurs).

 This is designed to work with the connect.exeter.edu API as of May 2018.
+Note that you will have to install the npm package request for this to work (run ```npm install```).

 ~ George Matheos